DCC-EX/dcc-ex.github.io/docs/ex-commandstation/advanced-setup/supported-microcontrollers/wifi-mega.rst

    $ pip install esptool

-NOTE:with some Python installations that command may not work and you’ll receive an error.
-If that’s the case, try to install esptool.py with one of the following:
+NOTE:with some Python installations that command may not work and you'll receive an error.
+If that's the case, try to install esptool.py with one of the following:

 | pip3 install esptool
 | python -m pip install esptool